TimWGY/education-in-the-age-of-ai/README.md

 - (Molly Kinder = New America) Women disproportationally work in marginalized occupations at risk of automation such as cashiers and clerical work (processing papers and transfering data).

-- Use AI to be more efficient while efficiency means doing the same job with fewer workers.
-"Automation is a substitution of labor with capital." (from Jerry Kaplan) How do we distribute the economic benefits of automation.
-AI excerbates the economic inequality.

 - (Pedro Domingos) The master algorithms; the algorithm adapts to you without you needing to explicity express anything.
 Companies who develop these algorithms don't have the same goals as us.